Version 4.0 (released 17th April, 2019)

 Health professionals involved in the discussion or delivery of adult or occupational vaccination programs will benefit from this course.

 Understanding vaccines and adult vaccination requirements for workplace programs has been developed by immunisation and education experts from the Communicable Disease Control Branch (CDCB), Department for Health and Wellbeing, South Australia, and the Education and Training Department of the Women and Children’s Hospital, Adelaide, South Australia.

 Completion of the course must be within 20 weeks from the date of registration.

 On completion of the course all learners will be able to print a Record of Study to assist with claiming Continuing Professional Development.Learners who successfully complete all the course requirements will receive a Certificate of Completion, posted to the address supplied at registration.

-The Australian Pharmacy Council has accredited this course for 30 hours of Group 1 CPD (or 30 CPD credits) suitable for inclusion in an individual pharmacist’s CPD plan, which can be converted to 30 hours of Group 2 CPD (or 60 CPD credits) upon successful completion of relevant assessment activities.
+This activity has been accredited for 20 hour(s) of Group 1 CPD (or 20 CPD credits) suitable for inclusion in an individual pharmacist’s CPD plan, which can be converted to 20 hours of Group 2 CPD (40 CPD credits) upon successful completion of relevant assessment activities.

 This module aims to introduce the learner to immunisation from a public health perspective and discusses the effectiveness of immunisation programs.
 The National Immunisation Program Schedule is introduced and the governing structures that guide the vaccine recommendations and schedule points for administration.